-- 2. In accordance with Article 16(3) of the ESMA Regulation, competent authorities (being the resolution authorities designated pursuant to Article 3 of CCPRRR) must make every effort to comply with these Guidelines. - 3.
-Competent authorities or resolution authorities to which these Guidelines apply should comply by incorporating them into their national legal and/or supervisory and resolution frameworks as appropriate.
+- 2. In accordance with Article 16(3) of the ESMA Regulation, competent authorities or resolution authorities must make every effort to comply with these Guidelines. - Competent authorities or resolution authorities to which these Guidelines apply should comply by incorporating them into their national legal and/or supervisory and resolution frameworks as appropriate.